eazeldon/My-second-milestone-project-2-/README.md

 put priority on making the site look good on the cell phone since today it is the first point of contact for most people.
 Secondary screen priority is for various iPad/tablet screen sizes.
 Devices used in testing, Apple MacBook Pro, Apple iPad mini, Apple iPhone 6s, 7s.
-The site has also been tested on a Lenovo PC on using a chrome browser.
+The site has also been tested on a Lenovo Thinkpad PC on using a chrome browser.
+There were no issues found.

 ## Deployment